elifesciences/elife-continuum-documentation/file_naming_spec.md

 Assets can have multiple source code files associated with them, and these are distinguished with the code id.

-For example, an article with a top level source code, two main figures, where one figure has source code, and one figure has one sub figure with source code:
+For example, an article with a top level source code, two main figures, where one figure has source code, and one figure has one figure supplement with source code:

 - elife-00012-fig1.tiff
 - elife-00012-fig1-code1.csv